iq8al/iq8al.github.io/content/PyCon/changing-the-world-via-pycon-en.md

-After helping out with running PyCon in Japan, I realized that all the PyCons that we had in the APAC region has all been on the north-eastern part of Asia Pacific, with the exception of Singapore, but all of them were cost and time prohibitive to the rest of Asia Pacific.
+After helping out with running PyCon in Japan, I realized that all the PyCons that we had in the APAC region has all been on the north-eastern part of Asia Pacific, with the exception of Singapore, but all of them were either cost or time prohibitive to the rest of Asia Pacific.

-And that begin my next project: To kickstart an annual PyCon in Malaysia grown for the locals, and bring APAC and the rest of the world to Kuala Lumpur.
+And that begin my next project: To kickstart an annual PyCon in Malaysia grown for the locals, from the locals, and bring APAC and the rest of the world to Kuala Lumpur.

-My aim is to have an APAC conference here in Kuala Lumpur as I believe, compared to the north-east of Asia Pacific, a conference here will be more accessible to more people.
+My aim is to have an APAC conference here in Kuala Lumpur as I believe, compared to the north-east of Asia Pacific, a conference here will be more accessible to much more people.

 _If we can't go to PyCon, we'll get PyCon here._